Reclaiming Nature

 CAT

-The Community Advisory Team (CAT) is made up of young members from the Bay Area community looking to understand and promote health through nature.
+The Community Advisory Team (CAT) comprises young Bay Area community members looking to understand and promote health through nature.
 CAT members give feedback on what they feel best engages and benefits those who join the study.
 CAT members help us build a community that is trusting and diverse.

 Student Insider Researchers